DocuSign Integration

 • The available Templates are based on the Source that was selected during Template creation.

-4. Signer and CC Contacts will automatically populate based on the Signer and CC Roles that were selected during Template creation.
+3. Signer and CC Contacts will automatically populate based on the chosen Template.

 • Additional Contacts can be added manually by selecting within the text field and searching by the Contact name.